 16. Dark dirty blonde

 Another way to avoid veering too far from your dark roots is to try a dark dirty blonde hair color.
 To DIY this flattering blonde-brown hue, pick up the L’Oréal Paris Excellence Creme Crème Permanent Triple Care Hair Color in Dark Blonde.
-This hair color kit provides 100 percent gray coverage and includes a keratin complex that keeps the hair healthy as it dyes it.
+This hair color kit provides 100 percent gray coverage and includes a keratin complex that helps care for the hair as it colors.

 17. High contrast dirty blonde

-While we love the look of blonde highlights on dirty blonde hair, sometimes a little contrast is just what you need—or in this case, a lot of contrast.
+While we love the tonal look of dirty blonde hair with highlights, sometimes a little contrast is just what you need—or in this case, a lot of contrast.
 When done right, a high-contrast dirty blonde hair color is seriously stunning.
 This hair color features black hair with dirty blonde balayage for a contrasted mane that commands attention.

 18. Strawberry dirty blonde